-There are plenty of laws governing online behaviour – but because the issues are so new, people are often in the dark about exactly what is and isn’t legal when it comes to tech.
-Here’s our quick guide to the legal status of a few common (and sometimes confusing!) online activities.
+There are plenty of laws governing online behaviour – but because the issues are still relatively new, people are often in the dark about exactly what is and isn’t legal when it comes to tech.
+Here’s our quick guide to the legal status of a few common (and sometimes confusing) online activities

 Many sites allow people to view unauthorised video content, but it is illegal to host or link to this.
 In the UK, it’s been determined that sites like The Pirate Bay, one of the most notorious sources for unauthorised video, must be blocked by internet service providers.

 The law is more complicated when it comes to individual users who simply view unauthorised content (rather than copy, download or host it), but clearly it’s best to avoid using any sites which are operating illegally.